-Marquees and large tents should be made of appropriate material that does not permit rapid surface spread of flame and certification should be provided from the supplier to confirm this.
+Marquees and large tents should be made of appropriate material that does not permit rapid surface spread of flame and certification should be provided from the supplier to confirm to confirm this dated within the last five years.
 With marquees, you should be advised of the maximum wind loading that the tent can withstand and in some circumstances you may need to monitor the wind strengths on site using an anemometer.